The first computing devices and machines. Calculating machine

 Paul Allen

 In 1974, Intel developed the first universal 8-bit microprocessor, the 8080, with 4500 transistors.
-Edward Roberts, a young US Air Force officer, an electronics engineer, built the Altair microcomputer based on the 8080 processor, which was a huge commercial success, sold by mail and widely used for home use.
+Edward Roberts, a young US Air Force officer and electronics engineer, built the Altair microcomputer based on the 8080 processor, which was a huge commercial success, sold by mail and widely used for home use.
 In 1975, young programmer Paul Allen and Harvard University student Bill Gates implemented the BASIC language for Altair.
-Subsequently, they founded the company Microsoft (Microsoft).
+They subsequently founded Microsoft.

-In 1976, students Steve Wozniak and Steve Jobs set up a workshop in their garage and realized the Apple-1 computer, marking the beginning of the Apple Corporation.
-1983 - Apple Computers Corporation built the Lisa personal computer, the first office computer controlled by a "mouse" manipulator.
+In 1976, students Steve Wozniak and Steve Jobs, having set up a workshop in their garage, implemented the Apple-1 computer, laying the foundation for the Apple Corporation.
+1983 - Apple Computers Corporation built the Lisa personal computer - the first office computer controlled by a mouse.

-In 2001, Steven Wozniak founded Wheels Of Zeus to create wireless GPS technology.
+In 2001, Stephen Wozniak founded Wheels Of Zeus to create wireless GPS technology.

 2001 - Steve Jobs introduced the first iPod.